A Day in the Life of a Social Worker: Monica Hour, MSW

 Social workers mainly work in the field; however, they also attend in-office meetings.
 Every week or every other week, depending on their assigned group, social workers will meet with their Interdisciplinary Group.
 This group consists of clinical managers, registered nurses, chaplains, coordinators, and other social workers.
 Additionally, social workers will meet monthly with their fellow social workers and the Manager of Social Services.
 These two settings are ideal for getting questions and concerns addressed by the whole team as well as for trainings, educational and field updates, and sharing resources.
 While monthly meetings provide a space to clear up uncertainties, social workers are also encouraged to reach out to the Manager of Social Services on a case-by-case basis for more immediate needs.

-Find out if social work is your calling by visiting our Openings page under the Join Our Team tab and applying today!
+Find out if being a hospice social worker is your calling by visiting our Openings page under the Join Our Team tab and applying today!

 Written by: V Perera